boldbi/boldbi-docker/README.md

 Once, the Bold BI container started to run, you can check the directory in your host machine.
 The `boldbi-nginx-config` file will be generated there.
 You can configure the Nginx inside the container using this file.

-# How to deploy Bold BI using advanced configuration

-In this section, we will see how to run Bold BI application using advanced configuration like persistence volumne and configure auto deployment using existing DB servers and run multi containers Bold BI.

 ## Application Startup

-Configure the Bold BI On-Premise application startup to use the application.
+Bold BI application startup can be configured manually if you don't wish to configure application startup automatically.
 Please refer to the following link, for more details on configuring the application startup.

 https://help.boldbi.com/embedded-bi/application-startup